 We had a problem with the tabling on the peak of the sail.
 There are several layers of cloth which make the sail stiff and broad at this point.
 This area was fouling the forestay as it nears at the top of the mast for the gap between the two is much reduced.
 I folded the sail vertically and bound it tightly with zip strips to reduce its size, so the clearance is now sufficient for the sail to roll, keeping it away from the stay.
 The reacher sheets can foul the jib boom if they are not being used when the reacher is hoisted but rolled away.
 They are stored away by being led vertically down to a carbine hook on the reel’s deck-fixing bracket, to keep them clear.
+Photo below.
+Alex Powell

 This is a fancy name for a device to grip the tiller in place wherever you want it.
 It is not a late modification, just a very useful device.